oroinc/platform/UPGRADE-2.0.md

 - `Oro\Bundle\DataAuditBundle\Loggable\AuditEntityMapper` was renamed to `Oro\Bundle\DataAuditBundle\Provider\AuditEntityMapper`.

 ####UserBundle
+- Added `Oro\Bundle\UserBundle\Validator\Constraints\PasswordComplexity` to User model
 - User password requirements are more restrictive by default and require 5 characters, an upper case letter, and a number.
-- For new installs:
-    - All demo users will have passwords ending with '1Q'
-- For existing installs:
-    - Any new users or changing of existing passwords need to meet the password requirements specified in System config/General Setup/Security Settings
-    - Existing user passwords are not affected
+- Any new users or changing of existing passwords need to meet the password requirements specified in System Configuration/General Setup/Security Settings.
+Existing user passwords are not affected

-####ImapBundle
- - The command `oro:imap:clear-mailbox` was removed.
-Produce message to the topic `Oro\Bundle\ImapBundle\Async\Topics::CLEAR_INACTIVE_MAILBOX` instead.
+####DemoDataBundle
+- All demo users will have passwords ending with '1Q' (e.g. for username 'sale' password is 'sale1Q')

 ####ImapBundle
  - The command `oro:imap:clear-mailbox` was removed.
 Produce message to the topic `Oro\Bundle\ImapBundle\Async\Topics::CLEAR_INACTIVE_MAILBOX` instead.